My Approach

 My Scope of Practice

 • Social Work: Formally trained in community-centered social work practice (non-clinical).
-Skilled in facilitation, mediation, intergroup dialogue, and land-based healing approaches.
+Skilled in facilitation, mediation, inter-group dialogue, and land-based healing approaches.

 • Labor Organizing: Active union member (UAW 4121) with roles in elections, contract enforcement, and steward leadership for the Research Scientists and Engineers collective bargaining unit.